-This 3,400-3,700-acre area contains the entire Bear Creek watershed down to the dam and Astoria reservoir.
+This 3,400 acre area contains the entire Bear Creek watershed down to the dam and Astoria reservoir.
 Included are Wickiup Lake and Middle Lake, both small and natural.
-Per information from the 2014 City of Astoria Bear Creek Watershed Forest Resource Management Plan, the Crown Zellerbach Corporation owned most of the forest within the watershed prior to city ownership.
-Under corporate management, the majority of the property was logged from the 1930s to the 1950s.
-The reforestation efforts included a mix of planting, seeding and natural regeneration, resulting in a forest with a mixture of species, density and age classes.
 Logging and burning has altered the ecosystem from its natural state.
 With protection, which seems assured, the system should reestablish itself as a Spruce-Hemlock forest.